phpearth/docs/php/intro/installation.md

-# How to install PHP?
+---
+stage: prewriting
+---

+# PHP installation

 Use the [PHP installation wizard](https://php.earth/install) to get the installation instructions for your system.